The Leaves You Pick Off The Blackberry

 There is nothing but death in his mouth.
 The waitress could smell it in his spleen – fungal fruit, the alcohol of a cardinal shrieking in his birth chart as it flew across our heads – a molten center of October burning daytime moons as they puddle in his pores.
 In my mind I ran faster than time, and it could follow me nowhere.
 I was alone in the way I mounted my mouth to silent air, sharing rotting intestines and a carousel of filthy bouquets trying to perform exodus from my skin.

-But I chose you, to gorge in love, overdose and wait for love, live without and wither in love, move forward but never on in love, but dark fruit always tastes like you in love, a fat mouth and hesitant hips in love and afraid to be happy in love, you took away my best years in love, I let you make it harder in love until you finally chose me in love, thirteen years of wondering in love just to stare at your corpse two weeks later, in love.
+But I chose you, to gorge in love, overdose and wait for love, live without and wither in love, move forward but never on in love, but dark fruit always tastes like you in love, a fat mouth and hesitant hips in love and afraid to be happy in love, you took away my best years in love, I let you make it harder in love until you finally chose me in love, secretly married behind your girlfriends back in love, thirteen years of wondering in love just to stare at your corpse two weeks later, in love.

 I hardly have enough mental space to give life to this detour – both the route and the memory.
 In the grand scheme of everything, it’s like trying to pinpoint specific seconds within the longevity of the interstellar ether – but we aren’t quite that vast, or deep, and these specific seconds are like the leaves you pick off the blackberry and toss away because you don’t need them.